Career Fairs and Preparation

 Do not ask about salary or benefits.

 - Take time to target organizations that interest you.
-But, also keep an open mind and consider companies you are not familiar with – there are great opportunities everywhere.
-If a table is less crowded, you will have the opportunity to converse longer with the representative.
+But, also keep an open mind and consider companies you are not familiar with.
+If a table is less crowded, you will have the opportunity to speak longer with the representative.

 - Be patient and anticipate crowds and lines.
 Try visiting the tables with fewer crowds first.